acapunay-math/ShintaniTorK41/README.md

 This creates a file with Shintani domains via the command `torFDK41(p)` for each polynomial `p` of the list `L`.

-$(III).$ In the folder we give a list of 20 examples of Shintani domains which can be read using PARI/GP and SAGE.
+$(III).$ We show a list of 20 examples of Shintani domains in:

+* The file [ShK41.txt](https://github.com/acapunay-math/ShintaniTorK41/blob/main/ShK41.txt) which can be read by PARI/GP via the command

+        \r ShK41.txt

+* The file [ShK41-ML.sage](https://github.com/acapunay-math/ShintaniTorK41/blob/main/ShK41-ML.sage) which can be read by SAGE-Math via the command

+         load('ShK41-ML.sage')

+In both files returns a list of size 20 as a vector: $examples=[E1,\ldots,E{20}]$ which each $Ej$ has the structure described above in $(I)$.